Mohammad Hossein Mirza Firouz

 Prince Mohammad Hossein Mirza Firouz (1894–1983) KCVO (1919) was an Iranian prince of the Qajar dynasty.
-He was son of Prince Abdol-Hossein Mirza Farmanfarma and Princess Ezzat-ed-Dowleh daughter of Mozaffar al-Din Shah.
+He was son of Prince Abdol-Hossein Farman Farma and Princess Ezzat-ed-Dowleh daughter of Mozaffar ad-Din Shah Qajar.

 Biography

 He was educated privately in Tehran and Tabriz.
 At the age of 12, he was sent with his elder brother, Firouz Mirza to Paris.
 In Paris he attended Lycee Janson de Sailly.
 He also studied at the military academies of Russia.
-He joined the Russian Army and served during World War I. Firouz returned to Persia after the Russian revolution.
-He was Governor-General of Fars 1941-1942 and Minister for Roads and Communications 1945-1946.
+He joined the Russian Army and served during World War I. Firouz returned to Iran after the Russian Revolution.
+He was Governor-General of Fars 1941-1942 and Minister for Roads and Communications 1945–1946.